 Simply put, a marketing funnel is a way of breaking down the customer journey from first finding out about your brand to converting.
-Creating marketing funnels can give you useful insight into why some customers convert — and others don’t.
+Building marketing funnels can give you useful insights into why some customers convert — and others don’t.

-A marketing funnel can be split into 2 basic components.
-The first one is the entry point or “top of the funnel” that captures leads from prospective customers who are just discovering your brand.
-And the second one consists of a series of stages, each one requiring more commitment from the customer — called the conversion path.
-Your prospective customers is moved through the different stages until they convert into paying customers or a repeat purchaser.
+A marketing funnel can be broken down into 2 basic components.
+The first component is the entry point or “top of the funnel”.
+It captures leads from prospective customers who are just discovering your brand.
+The second component consists of a series of stages, each one requiring more commitment from the customer — called the conversion path.
+Your aim is to move the prospective customers through the different stages of the funnel until they convert into paying customers or become a repeat buyer.

-The important thing to remember is that with every step in your funnel, you’re presenting customers with increasingly more valuable offers.
-For example, at the top of the funnel — where prospects are first discovering your brand or product via search engine results and social media posts—you might provide a free trial offer for new users.
-You can then incentivise them to enter their contact information by offering additional benefits like bonus content or access to exclusive deals on products when they sign up for this limited-time offer.
+The important thing to remember is that during each stage of your funnel, you need to present the customers with increasingly more valuable offers.
+For example, at the top of the funnel — where prospects are first discovering your brand or product via search engines and social media advertising — you might provide a free trial offer for new users.
+You can then incentivise them to enter their contact information by offering additional benefits like bonus content or access to exclusive deals on products when they sign up for a limited-time offer.

-During the next stages of the marketing funnel, as potential customers become aware of and engage with what it takes to use your service (and its value) you can introduce them to monthly payment plans and trials, before finally asking for a purchase.
+During the next stages of the marketing funnel, as potential customers become more aware of and engage with your product or service (and its value), you can introduce them to monthly payment plans and trials, before finally asking for a purchase.

 The 4 Stages of a Marketing Funnel

-- Creating content focused on increasing brand visibility and awareness online via blog posts, videos, images and infographics
+- Creating sharable content focused on increasing brand awareness online (blog posts, videos, images and infographics)

-- Delivering high quality customer support through live chat or phone lines (really helpful for product-related questions!)
+- Delivering high quality customer support through live chat or phone lines that answers any queries (really helpful for product-related questions!)

-- Offering free trials of products with no expiration dates so customers can try before they buy
+- Offering free trials of products so potential customers can try before they buy

 - Bundling items together in order to provide more value than competitors